 Cigarettes and cats

-Walking through the village one rainy Friday evening in February I was drawn to English voices at the bar.
-Three young men, hatted and well wrapped up, were sitting outside drinking pastis and smoking.
-They occupied one of four tables and their breath condensed as they spoke.
+One rainy Friday evening in February I was drawn to English voices at a bar.
+Three young men, hatted and wrapped up, were sitting outside drinking pastis and smoking.
+Their breath condensed as they spoke.
 For the second time since moving here alone 3 months previously, I wanted, not to join in exactly - but to sit near and exchange a word or two with strangers.
 The first time had not been a success.
 A few days following my arrival in November, I saw a poster advertising a musical soirée the following week and decided to go.
-My few friends in the area were away on a post-season holiday and sitting on my own night after night in a friend's holiday house whose heating system I couldn't fathom was depressing.
+My few friends in the area were away on a post-season holiday and sitting on my own night after night in a friend's holiday house where I couldn't fathom the heating system was depressing.
 The soirée would be warm if nothing else.
 However when I arrived, the venue - a chateau - was so vast and the village so dark, I couldn't find a way in.
 I tried three times on foot and twice in the car.
 I asked directions but didn't have sufficient language to follow the courteous replies.
-Defeated and miserable, with church bells ringing admonishment, I walked through rain and unlit streets back the to car and drove home.
-Waiting for me were three half-feral ginger cats, a twelve euro 5 litre bag-in-box rosé and a packet of Karelia cigarettes.
+Defeated and miserable, with church bells ringing admonishment, I walked through the rain and unlit streets back the to car and drove home.
+Waiting for me were three half-feral ginger cats, a 16 euro bag-in-box rosé and a packet of Karelia cigarettes.

 My ears pricked up hearing about work possibilities, but the arrival of my daughter had the effect of silencing the men for several moments.